Box Hill Circular via Mickleham walk

 - At the end of the field go through a gate onto a narrow woodland path, still alongside the river.
 Where the river swings round to the right climb the long flight of steps in the wooded hillside ahead.

 - You come out onto a path junction by the corner of a field.
-Keep ahead on a broad path alongside the field, ignoring a fenced path off to the right and joining the direct route from the steep slope on the left.
+Keep ahead on a broad path alongside the field, ignoring a fenced path off to the right and joining the main route from the steep slope on the left.

 The path goes up another short slope and comes to a T-junction.
 Turn right briefly onto another broad path, then in 60m turn left onto a narrow path winding gently uphill through the trees.